 The Zones of Regulation strategies are applicable to preschool students through adults in regular education and to all levels of special education students.
 The Zones program is geared toward clients who struggle with self-regulation, including anger management, sensory processing disorder, anxiety, flexibility, or self-control.

-Zones groups and individual therapy are ongoing throughout the school year.
-Summer therapy is also available.
-Small groups with 2–4 students meet for 1 hour, 1–2 times a week.
+Zones groups and individual therapy are ongoing throughout the year.
+Small groups with 2–4 students meet for 60 minutes, 1–2 times a week.
 Weekly parent/caregiver training is provided.

 The Zones Teaches Clients